 Bring the vial of powder and diluent to room temperature, but not above 25°C (77°F).
 Reconstitute only with 3.2 mL sterile water (provided); do not inject the diluent directly on the powder to avoid foaming.
 Gently swirl; do not shake.
 After reconstitution, each vial contains 667-1042 units/mL recombinant coagulation factor XIII A-subunit.
 For smaller dose that requires less than the full volume in the vial, reconstituted solution may be diluted with sodium chloride 0.9% to facilitate measurement of small volumes; discard remaining product.
 Use immediately (or may store at room temperature not to exceed 25°C (77°F) for up to 3 hours).

-Administer IV only at a rate not exceeding 1-2 mL/minute.
-Do not administer with other infusion solutions.
-Do not administer as drip.
+IV: Administer IV at a rate not exceeding 1 to 2 mL/minute.
+Do not administer as a continuous infusion or with other infusion solutions.

 Prior to reconstitution, store refrigerated at 2°C to 8°C (36°F to 46°F).
 Do not freeze; protect from light.
 If the reconstituted solution is not used immediately, store refrigerated or at room temperature not to exceed 25°C (77°F) for up to 3 hours; discard after 3 hours.